 Manager of Education

 Cassandra knows that there's nothing better than learning in a forest, park or meadow.
 She is passionate about connecting children with nature and works hard to achieve this goal by designing and delivering curriculum connected, hands-on, inquiry based, and experiential learning opportunities to students and community partners.
-As an Ontario Certified Teacher with an HBA, Geography, you'll often find Cassandra having fun alongside her students, whether it be jumping in mud puddles, searching for salamanders or frogs, and even checking under logs to see what bugs can be found!
-Cassandra is our early learning expert and is currently working towards the Ontario Forest Schools Practitioners designation.
+As an Ontario Certified Teacher with an HBA, Geography, you'll often find Cassandra having fun alongside her students, whether it be jumping in mud puddles, searching for salamanders, and even checking under logs to see what bugs can be found!
+Cassandra is our early learning expert and certified Forest School Practitioner.

 Senior Outdoor Educator

-When he's not strumming his guitar, fishing the shores of Lake Simcoe and Georgian Bay, paddling, biking or golfing, Trevor is busy helping inspire and connect students with nature at the Scanlon Creek Nature Centre.
-With more than 9 years' experience connecting people of ages to their local environment through outdoor education program design and delivery, community engagement programming and partnership development, Trevor is an expert at leading outdoor exploration.
-Trevor holds a BA in Environmental Studies, is fluent in French and is Wilderness Advanced First Aid certified.
+When he's not strumming his guitar, fishing the shores of Lake Simcoe and Georgian Bay, or paddling, Trevor is busy helping inspire and connect students with nature at the Scanlon Creek Nature Centre.
+With more than 11 years experience connecting people of all ages to their local environment through outdoor education program design and delivery, community engagement programming and partnership development, Trevor is an expert at leading outdoor exploration.
+Trevor holds a BA in Environmental Studies, is fluent in French, and is a certified Forest School Practitioner.